Amazon Echo (4th Gen) vs. Sonos One: Which should you buy?

 A smart home and security hub

-The all-new Amazon Echo builds upon the solid third generation version and adds in a brainier Alexa and improved speaker tech.
+The Amazon Echo 4th Gen adds in a brainier Alexa and improved speaker tech that, while not quite as rich as the Sonos One's sound, certainly holds its own.
 It's one of the best smart speakers available today.

 Best for Apple users

 Google Assistant or Siri users who don't care for Alexa should look into the Sonos One.
 You get full support for Google voice commands, can stream virtually any music app through the Sonos app with an Ethernet port for consistent internet speeds, and get pristine, loud audio.

 Get the Android Central Newsletter